KalebJS/KalebJS/README.md

 - 👋  Hi, I’m @KalebJS
 - 👀  I’m interested in machine learning and predictive algorithms
 - 🌱  I’m currently learning data science at Brigham Young University
-- 💞️ I’m looking to collaborate on cool stuff. lmk
+- 💞️  I’m looking to collaborate on cool stuff like the matrix. not to develop. i'd like to volunteer. lmk